astrimid/gpui_animotion/README.md

 UI animation libraries generally fall into two categories:

-1. **Implicit Layout Transitions:** Optimized for $A \to B$ state changes, but cumbersome when orchestrating multi-element scenes with strict timing dependencies.
+1. **Implicit Layout Transitions:** Optimized for $`A \to B`$ state changes, but cumbersome when orchestrating multi-element scenes with strict timing dependencies.
 2. **Keyframe Timelines:** Highly controllable, but often decoupled from modern component-driven layout trees.

 `gpui_animotion` bridges this gap for GPUI by introducing **combinator-driven element animation**.
 Instead of managing raw frame ticks or maintaining imperative timeline controllers, you attach composable timing pipelines directly to standard GPUI elements using reactive property mappers and fluent animation combinators.